List of criminal organizations in DC Comics: D.M.T.

 The D.M.T. were an international weapons coalition who came into possession of an extraterrestrial craft and its pilot following the events of the Invasion.
 Their field agents wore gold armor that was equipped with weapons and flight packs.
 The D.M.T. first appeared in Superman #48.

 D'rahn

 An ancient alien species, the D'rahn are a warrior race that seek to eliminate the Kherubim and conquer Earth.
 The operatives on Earth are Typhon, Pildra, Syth, and Zenthrue.

 Damnation Army

 Servants of the demon Nergal, the Damnation Army included Ironfist the Avenger and the Man.

 Dark Arcana

 After Morgaine le Fey and Enigma supplanted the role of Wonder Woman and Batman, respectively, they formed an organization around the major arcana of Tarot.
 Its members included Giganta, Zoom, Vandal Savage, Brainiac, Lady Shiva, Konvikt, Solomon Grundy, Deathstroke, Floronic Man, Ra's al Ghul, Doctor Light, Sun-Chained-in-ink, Punch and Jewelee, Joker, Catman, Catwoman, Royal Flush Gang, Gentleman Ghost, Scarecrow, Cheetah, Gorilla Grodd, Queen Bee, Eclipso, Mammoth, and Khyber.

-Dark Nemesis

-Dark Nemesis is a group of high-powered people that will work for anyone who can pay them.
-It consists of Axis, Blizzard, Carom, Scorcher I, Scorcher II, and Vault.